rMiccolis/binanceB/README.md

 - Copy ssh public key into .ssh authorized_keys file of the remote host to use ssh connection without password prompt
 - Enable passwordless sudo to the system user account to which connect through ssh (in sudoers file append using sudo visudo: $USER ALL=(ALL) NOPASSWD: ALL) [Where $USER is your username on your system ]
 - Open 80 and 27017 ports to let application and mongodb database to be reachable
+- Create the client docker repository
+- Create the server docker repository

 ## Launch script for auto creating VM on hyper-v (windows) and setup and boot all the application